algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/gettingstarted.md

 At this point, we have no results yet.
 It's because we didn't trigger any search.
 For now, we will do an *empty search* on your index.
-This will return the results ordered according to the *custom ranking*.
+This will return the results ordered according to the [custom ranking](https://www.algolia.com/doc/guides/relevance/ranking#custom-ranking).
 Let's see how to trigger the search:

 ```javascript
 helper.search();